Training calendar & Class Descriptions

 These classes focus on common problems that may arise while your dog develops.

-Doggy Adolescence – This class is geared for dogs from 9 months to 1/1.5 years going through adolescence.
+Doggy Adolescence – This class is geared for dogs from 9 months to 2 years going through adolescence, however any dog older than six months is welcome to join.
 During this critical period in your dog’s life they may begin to test boundaries and as an owner you may experience regression with their training.
 This class will accommodate your teen-age dog’s short attention span by alternating between obedience and fun exercises as well as strengthen their desire to listen to you.

 No Nuisance – Formerly known as “No Pulling, No Jumping, and Coming When Called” – this class focuses on polite leash walking, keeping all four paws on the floor, leave it and impulse control exercises and recall.